Tallgrass Communities Mapping Project

 - Ongoing contact via newsletters, Open House activities, and special mailings

 - Species specific fact sheets to help with identification and management

 SOS III was initiated in January, 2003 to carry out the next phase based on the recommendations.
 A prototype GIS was constructed and approved by March 2003, and a landowner visit program initiated based on previous methodologies.
+A geographic information system (GIS) is a conceptualized framework that provides the ability to capture and analyze spatial and geographic data.
 Several open houses were conducted, and a landowner’s manual commissioned.
 By 2004 over 100 visits have been made to sites, and an ACCESS database created, which includes information on remnant sites as well as adjacent property owner sites.